thatcoderguy/Basic-Backup/README.md

 TO DO
 ============

-Add support to "backup to email address"
+1. Add support to "backup to email address"
-Add inline queries support.
+2. Add inline queries support.
+3. Add table and databases size monitoring